 In TGO, September 2010, Emily Rodway after a personal interview with him wrote in an article :

-That is, he was living in France well before this interview took place (September, 2010) and yet, mysteriously, according to the message we received, was still in the Welsh village of Penrhyndeudraeth in October: and the phrase ‘but the diagnosis still stands’ is rather strange — an odd emphasis…
+That is, he was living in France well before this interview took place (September, 2010) and yet, mysteriously, according to the message we received, was actually in the Welsh village of Penrhyndeudraeth in October (with the earlier partner whom he abandoned, mentioned in the second paragraph): and the phrase ‘but the diagnosis still stands’, is strange — and rather an odd emphasis.

-And he wrote in West, page 302: ‘Also, news of my condition leaking out, and of the determination to evade suggested treatment, I needed to escape the ravening hordes [!] of the well-meaning with their earth-wisdom and unconditional love and infinite modes of alternative healing and syrupy-shallow hieraticalism.’
+And he wrote in West, page 302: ‘Also, news of my condition leaking out, [hardly; he was declaring it to all and sundry] and of the determination to evade suggested treatment, I needed to escape the ravening hordes [!] of the well-meaning with their earth-wisdom and unconditional love and infinite modes of alternative healing and syrupy-shallow hieraticalism.’
 He left…

-Now, Jim Perrin — having determinedly removed himself to the safety of the French Pyrénées (always his original intention) and thus avoiding, ‘evading’, who knows what CSA hassles? — wrote on page 114 of West ‘And I must come back to the Autumn of 2002 [he met Jac on the 29th of October] seven years before the time at which I now write in this distant, necessary [?] and self-imposed exile.’… one can almost hear the violins.
-Therefore, he is writing this in 2009, in France?
+Now, Jim Perrin — having determinedly removed himself to the safety of the French Pyrénées (always his original intention) and thus avoiding, ‘evading’, who knows what CSA hassles? — wrote on page 114 of West ‘And I must come back to the Autumn of 2002 [he met Jac on the 29th of October] seven years before the time at which I now write in this distant, necessary [?] and self-imposed exile’… oh, can’t one can almost hear the violins?
+Therefore, he is writing this in 2009, in France.